Difference Between Primary and Secondary Storage?

-Rogers points out that today’s enterprise storage landscape is going through a substantial disruption.
+Today’s enterprise storage landscape is going through a substantial disruption.
 And a big part of this change is the recognition of secondary storage as a separate category in the overall landscape.
-Rogers notes that traditionally, most storage vendors focused on primary storage that would meet the needs of production applications.
-However, organizations are starting to realize that approximately 70 percent of their storage capacity is consumed by secondary workloads, says Rogers.
+Traditionally, most storage vendors focused on primary storage that would meet the needs of production applications.
+However, organizations are starting to realize that approximately 70 percent of their storage capacity is consumed by secondary workloads.

-What has started out as backup and disaster recovery needs for secondary storage has grown to test and development instances, archives, unstructured content, analytics, data warehousing, and more, Rogers tells us.
+What has started out as backup and disaster recovery needs for secondary storage has grown to development and test instances, archives, unstructured content, analytics, data warehousing, and more.
 Today, organizations are looking for ways to get better use out of all of this data in a simpler, more effective way.
-And that’s where Cohesity’s secondary storage solutions come in.

 Because the SLAs on secondary workloads are not as stringent as they are on primary, mission critical data, secondary storage is able to offer improved efficiency.
-Rogers tells us that with Cohesity’s secondary storage, organizations can enable global deduplication, snapshots, and clones for immediate recovery, and indexing of the data for instant search.
+With secondary storage, organizations can enable global deduplication, snapshots, clones for immediate recovery, and indexing of the data for instant search.

 The added advantage of Cohesity’s secondary storage is that it can extend to the cloud, which isn’t always easy for enterprises to accomplish.
-Rogers explains that the benefit is that Cohesity’s platform is software defined; SpanFS is software and runs equally well on-premises and on cloud instances, including most public clouds.
+The benefit is that Cohesity’s platform is software defined.

 In a separate video, we spoke with Cohesity’s Founder and CEO, Mohit Aron, who shared some of the success stories, metrics and company highlights.
 2017 has been a stellar year for Cohesity, with 600 percent revenue growth both nationally and internationally, along with a huge company expansion across all departments.
 In the video, Aron also shares some of the major awards Cohesity has earned in recent months and the company’s plans for next year.

-Watch the short video to learn more about Cohesity and where the company is headed in the near future.
+Watch the short video to learn more about where the company is headed in the near future.

-Scott is Co-Founder of ActualTech Media and serves as Senior Content Editor and Strategist.
+This post was provided by guest blogger Scott D. Lowe, Co-Founder of ActualTech Media where he serves as Senior Content Editor and Strategist.
 Scott is an enterprise IT veteran with more than twenty years experience in senior and CIO roles across multiple organizations.